Report Filter

 Description

-This service area administers the Virginia Disposition of Unclaimed Property Act (UPA) and the Escheats Statute.
-The UPA protects the property rights of owners of tangible and intangible personal property by requiring holders to report the property to the Treasury.
-The Escheats Statute assists localities by returning abandoned real estate back to an active tax-earning status.
+This service area administers the Virginia Uniform Disposition of Unclaimed Property Act (The Act) and the Escheats Generally Statute.
+The Act protects the property rights of owners of tangible and intangible personal property by requiring holders to report the property to the Treasury.
+The Escheats Generally Statute assists localities by returning abandoned real estate back to an active tax-earning status.
 This service area monitors escheat activities with local government officials and escheators and handles numerous inquiries and questions related to the process.

 Some highlights include:

-Treasury, through the Unclaimed Property Division (UCP) collected $252.3 million in unclaimed property revenue, returned $68 million of unclaimed property to rightful owners, and transferred $220 million to the Literary Fund for public education purposes in FY 2024.
+Treasury, through the Unclaimed Property Division (UCP) collected $305 million in unclaimed property revenue from holders and stock sales, returned to owners $118 million, and transferred $150 million to the Literary Fund for public education purposes in FY 2025.

 Mission Alignment and Authority